 Is the Citi AAdvantage Executive Worth the Annual Fee?

-This card will likely work for someone who travels a lot and can make the most of the card’s ongoing perks, like American Airlines Admirals Club lounge access, free checked bags, and the Global Entry or TSA PreCheck fee credit.
+This card will likely work for someone who travels a lot on American Airlines and can make the most of the card’s ongoing perks, like American Airlines Admirals Club lounge access, free checked bags, and the Global Entry or TSA PreCheck fee credit.

-A yearly Admirals Club membership normally costs $550!
+A yearly Admirals Club membership will soon cost $650!
 And the Citi AAdvantage Executive is the only credit card that offers membership.

 Plus, you can add up to 10 (free) authorized users to your Citi American Airlines Executive card, and they too will have lounge access, even if you’re not traveling with them.
 You can read more about why signing up for the Citi American Airlines Executive card is better than just buying an Admirals Club membership here.